This page was last updated on 16 December, 2021.

 Detailed Travel Advisory

-1. Passengers entering or transiting through Kenya must have a medical certificate with a negative Coronavirus (COVID-19) PCR test result.
-The test must have been taken at most 96 hours before arrival.
-The certificate must be in English.
+1. Passengers entering or transiting through Kenya must have a negative COVID-19 PCR test taken at most 96 hours before departure from the first embarkation point.
+The test result must be in English.

 Detailed Tourist Information

-Large gatherings, meetings, conferences and political events are suspended.
-However, the maximum number of persons permitted to attend funerals and weddings has been reviewed upwards to 200, with all in attendance expected to abide by Ministry of Health protocols.
+The maximum number of persons permitted to attend funerals has been capped at 50, with all in attendance expected to abide by Ministry of Health protocols.

 Kenyan citizens have been advised to avoid crowded places and to work remotely where possible.